-- If P branches off T, it must happen at a red vertex.
-(If it happened at a blue vertex, the following edge in P would be in M and so would the following edge in T). - Suppose P leaves T at a red vertex $x \in T$ to a vertex y.
+- Some vertex $v \neq u$ must be involved in both $V(P) \cap V(T)$.
+(Because u is not covered by M, u is an end of P. By the first assumption the vertex after u in P is also in V(T).) - Because T is alternating, v is covered by an edge $e \in M \cap E(T)$. - Let's follow P starting at e going down the tree. - If P branches off T, it must happen at a red vertex.
+(The edge in P following a blue vertex b must be the edge from M covering b in T.) - Suppose P leaves T at a red vertex $x \in T$ to a vertex y.
 Then y must be in some other part of the tree (by the first assumption) and y must be blue (by the second assumption).
-The vertex y cannot be the end of the augmenting path since it is M-covered.
-The edge following y in P is M-covered and y is matched with a vertex in T. Therefore the path must follow the tree (away from the root) from y to its next vertex. - Continuing this way we follow P and see that P has no chance of reaching its end.
+The blue vertex y cannot be the end of the augmenting path since it is M-covered.
+The edge following y in P is M-covered and y is matched with a red vertex in T. Therefore the path must follow the tree (away from the root) from y to its next vertex. - Continuing this way we follow P and see that P has no chance of reaching its end.
 This is a contradiction since P is finite.